 Consent and respect need to be an integral part of value educating our youngsters and adolescents.
 Showing respect and taking permission is required for the digital world as much as the real world.
 As a parent, you must firmly communicate the importance of being authentic selves online and offline.

 In Conclusion, we need an immediate attitude shift collectively as a society.
 This needs to percolate across all of India and there is no better way than raising awareness and education on the subject.
 Policymakers, law enforcement, and school and college education systems need to unite and implement actionable plans.
 Indecent and derogatory behaviour should not be brushed away as a “hormonal teenage boy” issue.
 That should no longer be the prevalent notion.
 In recent years the public outrage reflects a shift, but we need to do a lot more to eradicate it.
 To all citizens of India, we need to come together and take active measures to ensure a safer world, one that is digital and real….not only for us but the generations ahead.

 (Written & Edited by Shubhika Singh

 Shubhika Singh is a Kolkata-based Psychologist.
-She received her education in the UK and has been practicing for over a decade.
+She received her education in the UK and has been practising for over a decade.
 She is the Founder of New Leaf: Mental Health & Well-Being & recently launched InnerKraft.com.
-She provides mental health support to individuals and consults at various organizations to create empowering change)
+She provides mental health support to individuals and consults at various organisations to create empowering change)